trezor/trezor-suite/docs/features/fiat-rates.md

 ### Historical fiat rates (for transactions)

-Historical rates for transactions: On `TRANSACTION.ADD` action, which means after a new transaction is added, stored within the tx object,
+Historical rates for transactions: On `addTransaction` action, which means after a new transaction is added, stored within the tx object,

 ## Update intervals